-‘The Carson Commissions’ is a two-year project that attempts for the first time a thematic approach to commissioning that integrates an area of personal interest — environmentalism — with my public music-making.
-I have commissioned four new original pieces of music that respond to the work of marine biologist, ecologist and writer Rachel Carson (1907-1964), whose ‘Sea Trilogy’ remains a poetic yet urgent clarion call for our times.
-The four commissions will never be performed as a set, but rather will feed into a variety of different programmes.
+Eighty years ago, in 1941, American marine biologist Rachel Carson published the first book in what grew to become her Sea Trilogy.
+Struck by Carson's distinctive voice, which endures as a beautifully poetic yet urgent clarion call in defence of the natural world, I launched 'The Carson Commissions', a two-year project that attempts for the first time a thematic approach to commissioning that integrates an area of personal interest — environmentalism — with my public music-making.
+I have commissioned four composers to write new pieces that respond to the work of Rachel Carson (1907-1964).
+The four pieces are not designed to be performed as a set, but rather will feed into a variety of different programmes.
 The aim is to create a body of new work that refreshes our love of the natural world and celebrates one of its greatest champions.

 The Carson Commissions

-Laurence Crane: cycle for soprano and piano (with Mark Knoop)
+Laurence Crane Natural World for soprano and piano (2021; 50')

-Nwando Ebizie: work for voice and electronics
+Nwando Ebizie new work for voice and electronics (2022; 10-12')

-Newton Armstrong: work for voice and electronics
+Newton Armstrong new work for voice and electronics (2022; 20-25')

 The Carson Commissions will be woven through my activity in the next two seasons.
 Mark Knoop (piano) and I will premiere the new works by Lara Agar and Laurence Crane at Musica Sacra, Maastricht in September 2021; they will then be performed at the Oxford Lieder Festival and the Music We’d Like to Hear series in London.
 Performances of the new works by Nwando Ebizie and Newton Armstrong in the 2022-23 season are planned at City University’s Concert Series, The Exchange in Penzance and several European festivals.
 Additionally, all four works will be recorded for commercial release on YouTube and/or CD.